sakshiisinghh/BuddyBot/README.md

 The coding part of Buddy Bot is fully worked with python.
 This includes many library functions like NLTK, TensorFlow, NumPy and a few others.
 Json is a python package that helps the query data set to get parsed by the Python code.
 This json file has the query with different tags.
 Each tag has a set of patterns and responses.
 The GUI is also developed using a Python package called tkinter.
 Tkinter is the standard interface for GUI creations.

-The five steps used to create the chatbot:
-1. Import and load the data file
-2. Preprocess data
-3. Create training and testing data
-4. Build the model
-5. Predict the response

 Screenshots of Buddybot: